kuskoman/logstash-exporter/README.md

 - using the binary executable
 - using the Docker image

+Additionally [Helm chart](./chart/) is provided for easy deployment to Kubernetes.

 #### Binary Executable

 The binary executable can be downloaded from the [releases page](https://github.com/kuskoman/logstash-exporter/releases).